ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-09/capturing_jupyter_cell_output.md

 Item 9: is a
 ```

+If you can change the code you could easily just build a string instead of printing.
-You may want to extract that output into a variable.
-In a simple case like this you might just want to change the code, but if you don't want to change the code for whatever reason you can still do this.
+In a simple case like this you might just want to change the code, but if you don't want to change the code for whatever reason (like it's a big chunk of code) you can still achieve this result.

 Jupyter provides a magic cell command called `%%capture` that allows you to capture all of to outputs from that cell.